When A Death Occurs

 • A personal note should be sent to the clergy who provided spiritual support.
 This note should be separate from any honorarium or offering.

 • Each pallbearer should receive a personal note thanking them for their final service to your loved one.

 For Families & Friends

 • Your attendance at a funeral, visitation or memorial service is highly valued.
 If you think you should go, you probably should go.
 Your job is to show you care.
-Expressing sympathy is hard -- for everyone.
-If you're at a loss for words, stick with something simple.
+Expressing sympathy is hard for everyone.
+If you are at a loss for words, stick with something simple.
 Saying, "I am so sorry," is sincere and perfectly adequate.
-If you were acquainted with the deceased, it is quite appropriate – and welcome -- to also say, "She will be highly missed" or "I remember him fondly."
+If you were acquainted with the deceased, it is quite appropriate and welcome to also say, "She will be highly missed" or "I remember him fondly."
 Most importantly, listen to those who want to talk.
-Many find that having a chance to say what's on their mind is therapeutic.
+Many find that having a chance to say what is on their mind is therapeutic.

 • During the visitation, do not feel that you have to stay for long time.
 If the deceased was a good friend, stay as long as it feels right.
 If you have never met the family, introduce yourself and explain how you knew the deceased.
 If you knew the deceased through a business or other organization, feel free to come in a group.
 But do not descend upon the family en masse.
 Again, a simple "I'm so sorry," or "How can I help?" is always appreciated.

 • During the emotional swirl of death, if you can help, you should.
-But be specific.
+Try to be specific.
 Instead of saying, "If there is anything I can do ..." offer to help take care of the children, drive a widow to appointments or mow the lawn.

 • While some people may think wearing bright colors at a funeral is a way to celebrate the deceased, it is never a mistake to dress in simple, dark clothing.
 It shows respect.
 And in many Orthodox churches black is a required color.